-This [Article] was origin: [Article] as amended shall b ally adopted November 16 e effective immediately upo · ·

-Chairman, Grady County E Board of Commissioners
+Chairman, Grady County Board of Commissioners

 ATTEST:

-County Clerk

-APPENDIX

-GRADY COUNTY CO DE ENFORCEMENT

-250 N. BROAD ST. BOX K 6, CAIRO, GEORGIA 39 9828

-Phone 229/377-8857, Fax x 229/377-6947

-SPECIFIC LAND USE REGISTRATION APPLI CATION
+County Clerk APPENDIX GRADY COUNTY CODE ENFORCEMENT 250 N. BROAD ST. BOX 6, CAIRO, GEORGIA 39828 Phone 229/377-8857, Fax 229/377-6947 SPECIFIC LAND USE REGISTRATION APPLICATION Landowner

-Landowner

-Address City y State
+Address City State

 Zip

 Phone Fax

 Cell

 Manager's Name

 Phone

 Business Name

-Tax Location: Land lot Land dist Map
+Tax Location: La nd lot Land dist Map

 Parcel

 Business Address City

 State Zip

 Business Phone Fax

 Cell

 Mailing Address City

 State Zip

 Type of Business

 Owner's Signature

 Date

 Manager's Signature

 Date

 CK#

 REC #

-GRADY COUNTY VAI RIANCE APPLI CATION LAND USE REGULATIONS
+GRADY COUNTY VARIANCE APPI LICAT ION LAND USE REGULATIONS

-250 N. Broad St. Box 6, 0 Cairo, GA 39828
+250 N. Broad St. Box 6, Cairo, GA 3982 28

-229/377-8857, Fax 229/37 7-6947
+229/377-8857, Fax 229 9/377-6947

-File # Permi t # Γ Date
+File # Pe rmit # Date

 Name of Applicant: Phone:

-Address of Applicant:
+Address of Applicant :

-ntained, I (we) the tens of Grady County may be preserved beetfully request in connection with the
+In order that the general health, safety and welfare of the citizens of Grady County may be preserved, and substantial justice maintained, I (we) the undersigned respectfully request in connection with the property hereinafter described:

-The subject property is de escribed as follow /S:
+The subject property is described as follows:

 (Attach copy of deed)

-Characteristics of the su ibject property, v which prevent com appliance with the requirements of this
+Characteristics of the subject property, which prevent compliance with the requirements of this Regulation:

-Regulation:

-The particular hardsh applied to the subject pro if the specified requirements of this Regulation were A site plan depicting the variance requested and any pertinent information necessary for the Board of Commissioners to render a decision: The property is presen tly used for: The current use has ex isted since: Property Location: Tax Map: Tax Parcel: Land Lot: D vistrict: Total Acreage: I hereby certify that I a property. am the owner, or legal a gent of the owner, in fee simple of the above-described WITNESS: SIGNED: DATE: , CHURCH OR BUSINESS SETBACK DISTANCE OR PROPOSED DEVELOPMENT IN GRADY (Attach legal descripti on of tract for which a variance is applied for as Exhibit A) anyone seeking to develop specific land use setbacks with Article 5 of Grady C o in areas of Grady Cou s to habitable dwellings ounty, Georgia's Regula and filed with the Grady County building official by nty, Georgia that would constitute an encroachment on or commercial buildings and is drafted in compliance ations for Specific Land Uses titled Waiver of Habitable ment for Existing and Proposed Development. valuable consideration, the sufficiency of whi I covenants herein contained, and for other good and ch is herein acknowledged by the undersigned; the acity, herein acknowledges that he/she is the owner of a : (insert street add executing this waiver to a and use regulations of Grady County, Georgia, and is cation of: exhibit A and more par ticularly identified as wner of the neighboring tract described on the attached parcel of map of the Grady County Tax is executed (said tract is hereinafter referred to as the
+The particular hardship, which would result if the specified requirements of this Regulation were applied to the subject property:

+A site plan depicting the variance requested and any pertinent information necessary for the Board of Commissioners to render a decision:

+The property is presently used for:

+The current use has existed since:

+Property Location: Tax Map: Tax Parcel:

+Land Lot: District:

+Total Acreage:

+I hereby certify that I am the owner, or legal agent of the owner, in fee simple of the above-described property.

+WITNESS: SIGNED:

+DATE:

+WAIVER FOR HABITABLE DWELLING, CHURCH OR BUSINESS SETBACK DISTANCE REQUIREMENTS FOR EXISTING AND/OR PROPOSED DEVELOPMENT IN GRADY COUNTY, GEORGIA

+(Attach legal description of tract for which a variance is applied for as Exhibit A)

+This waiver form is required to be completed and filed with the Grady County building official by anyone seeking to develop in areas of Grady County, Georgia that would constitute an encroachment on specific land use setbacks to habitable dwellings or commercial buildings and is drafted in compliance with Article 5 of Grady County, Georgia's Regulations for Specific Land Uses titled Waiver of Habitable Dwelling, Church or Business Distance Requirement for Existing and Proposed Development.

+In consideration of the mutual promises and covenants herein contained, and for other good and valuable consideration, the sufficiency of which is herein acknowledged by the undersigned; the undersigned, being of sound mind and legal capacity, herein acknowledges that he/she is the owner of a habitable dwelling, church or business located at:

+(insert street address) as defined by the land use regulations of Grady County, Georgia, and is executing this waiver to assist the variance application of:

+(insert owner of neighboring tract), the owner of the neighboring tract described on the attached exhibit A and more particularly identified as parcel of map of the Grady County Tax Assessors maps for the year in which this waiver is executed (said tract is hereinafter referred to as the "neighboring tract").